trteodor/Unit_Tests_EmbCode_example/README.md

 	6. call: make clean-docs    -Remove Docs Folder (currently contain only unit-tests coverage report)
 	6. call: make clean         -Remove build Folder (Carefully)

+The root of the makefile is obviously GNUmakefile (I used this name because CubeMX generates a "Makefile" and make is reading the GNUmakefile first (before "MakeFile) please refer to [3] for more details  )

 # Summary

 The build system I have prepared may need to be modified.
 As I mentioned, it was prepared solely for educational purposes